December 3, 2023

 Long before I moved to the Arizona, I'd seen so many images of the tall, multi-armed cacti in western movies and TV shows that I began to associate them generally with the American Southwest.

-I didn't know then that the long-lived species—who only begin to grow their distinctive "arms" at age 75—are only native to a rather narrow area of Southern California, Arizona, and Mexico.
+I didn't know then that the long-lived species—who only begin to grow their distinctive "arms" at age 75—are native to a rather narrow area of Southern California, Arizona, and Mexico.

 Saguaro Habitat